apollo-business-automation/cp4ba-manual-deployment/README.md

 (NOTE: NOT the host name of the database server, and CANNOT include a dot[.] character) (NOTE: This key supports comma-separated lists (for example: dbserver1,dbserver2,dbserver3) The alias name(s): postgresql

-Do you want to restrict network egress to unknown external destination for this CP4BA deployment?
-(Notes: CP4BA 24.0.0 prevents all network egress to unknown destinations by default.
-You can either (1) enable all egress or (2) accept the new default and create network policies to allow your specific communication targets as documented in the knowledge center.)
-(Yes/No, default: Yes): Yes

 Do you want to use an external Postgres DB [YOU NEED TO CREATE THIS POSTGRESQL DB BY YOURSELF FIRST BEFORE APPLY CP4BA CUSTOM RESOURCE.
 PLEASE REFER THE KNOWLEDGE CENTER: https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.6?topic=im-setting-up-external-postgresql-database-server#dbcreate] as IM metastore DB for this CP4BA deployment?
 (Notes: IM service can use an external Postgres DB to store IM data.
 If select "Yes", IM service uses an external Postgres DB as IM metastore DB.
 If select "No", IM service uses an embedded cloud native postgresql DB as IM metastore DB.)
 (Yes/No, default: No): No